 We are also aware of two PMR system suppliers that are working to develop functionality to support the service from shortly:

 Contractors are recommended to start considering which supplier they want to choose well in advance.
 From the autumn, contractors will be able to transition to their own contractual arrangements with one of the four assured IT providers.

 Software systems will need to meet the CPCS IT standards set by the NHS.
 These standards will be reflected in the NHS CPCS Technical Toolkit.

 See also: The ‘CPCS/CPCF IT & clinical suppliers’ section of the Supplier list webpage.

-The decision that NHSE&I would lead on commissioning this IT support for a temporary period (until 30th September 2021), as opposed to the normal situation of contractors purchasing the IT support themselves, was driven by the relatively short time in which to get the service implemented ahead of the winter period of peak activity for primary and urgent care services and the need for data to be available to the NHS from all pharmacies providing the service to support implementation of the service and its evaluation.
+The decision that NHSE&I would lead on commissioning this IT support for a temporary period (extended until until 31st March 2022 instead of until October), as opposed to the normal situation of contractors purchasing the IT support themselves, was driven by the relatively short time in which to get the service implemented ahead of the winter period of peak activity for primary and urgent care services and the need for data to be available to the NHS from all pharmacies providing the service to support implementation of the service and its evaluation.

 From 1st April 2022, contractors providing the CPCS will need to procure their own CPCS IT system.
 The future cost of providing the service, including IT system costs, will be something that PSNC will discuss with NHSE&I in the annual reviews of the CPCF, which have been agreed as part of the 5-year settlement.